A forerunner to travel communities and retail fare sales

 At Web Design Group (WDG), after we won the STA Travel account, I was charged with the design of the website – a task that involved a lot of moving parts.

-From the outset a digital style guide was created – we needed consistency at speed.
+ApproachFrom the outset a digital style guide was created – we needed consistency at speed.
 The brand’s off-line design informed the basics; typography, colour and some iconography.
 The document grew to house the digital-only components too and evolved into a fully-fledged digital brand document.
 (Later, this inverted with some digital branding used in print artwork).
 The design aesthetic was applied to bespoke pages and templates as we defined the site.

-STA operate in the youth travel market; they’re helpful and worldly, energetic and a bit cheeky.
+OutputSTA operate in the youth travel market; they’re helpful and worldly, energetic and a bit cheeky.
 As a differentiator in the travel market they brought this character to life by offering a range of online services.
+Buying a ticket?
+Get a free email address to share stories and pics (Contact).
+Thinking of travelling to Bangkok?
+Ask a fellow traveller where to go in the chat rooms (Transit Lounge).
+Cheap getaway with mates before Uni restarts?
+Browse the bargain flights (Best Buys).

 All these functions – built from third-party and owned data – were seamlessly stitched into the website with consistent aesthetic and behaviour.